Time-Fractional KdV Equation: Formulation and Solution using Variational Methods: The time-fractional KdV equation

 The functional of the potential equation (2) can be represented by

 where $c_{1}$, $c_{2}$ and $c_{3}$ are constants to be determined.
 Integrating by parts and taking $v_{t}|_{R}=v_{x}|_{R}=v_{x}|_{T}=0$ lead to

 The unknown constants $c_{i}$ ($i=$ $1$, $2$, $3$) can be determined by taking the variation of the functional (4) to make it optimal.
-Taking the variation of this functional, integrating each term by parts and make the variation optimum give the following relation
+By applying the variation of this functional and integrating each term by parts making use the variation optimum condition to give the following relation